 In most circumstances, the proceeds from a life insurance policy are not taxed as long as the proceeds are taken immediately.

-If you name a person as the beneficiary of the life insurance policy, the proceeds will not be taxed.
+The proceeds will not be taxed if you name a person as the life insurance policy beneficiary.
 So with that said, if you are a beneficiary inheriting a death benefit from a life insurance policy, the proceeds are most likely tax-free.

 Interest Earned Over Time